latimercaleb/WAMP-ToDo-ej1297/readMe.md

 Use `latimercaleb` for the first time set up.
 I'll describe how to change the password later, once the set up is done clone this repo take the `wamp` folder and drop it in the `Bitnami\wampstack-7.0.22-1\apache2\htdocs` folder.

 Next to set up the database open `phpmyadmin` with the bitnami management tool.
+Login in with `root` and `latimercaleb`.

 Once inside click `new` in the leftmost tree.
 Then in the top nav bar click `import` and choose the `todo.sql` that you downloaded from the repo.

 Open the Bitnami app and start apache and MySQL.